Tomerong - Wandandian - Woollamia

 Health performance in Tomerong - Wandandian - Woollamia is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The most common medical conditions are arthritis (11.1%) and mental health issues (8.4%).
-64.8% declare themselves completely clear of medical ailments, higher than the 59.4% in Rest of NSW.
-There are 23.5% residents aged 65 and over (889 people), lower than the 27.8% in Rest of NSW.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+64.8% of residents declare themselves completely clear of medical ailments, compared to 59.4% in Rest of NSW.
+The area has 23.5% (896 people) aged 65 and over, lower than the 27.8% in Rest of NSW.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health